What to do if your Apple ID is hacked (header image)

 If a hacker already has your Apple ID login email and you haven’t set up 2-factor authentication, the password is the only remaining barrier standing in their way.
 If your password is weak, then a brute-force dictionary attack will be enough to break through it.

-One saving grace is that an incorrect password can only be entered up to 10 times on iPhone.
-The iPhone will then lock down and force you to connect to iTunes or reset the phone to factory settings.
+One saving grace is that an incorrect password can only be entered up to 10 times on an iPhone.
+The iPhone will then lock down and require a password reset or verification.

 Malware and spyware